 SMS used to be the standard to send mobile messages.
 Nowadays, you can also reach people via channels like WhatsApp, Facebook Messenger, WeChat, LINE, Viber, Telegram, KakaoTalk and the list goes on.
-The SMS channel itself is also expanding into a rich platform with Apple Business Chat and RCS.
+The SMS channel itself is also expanding into a rich platform with Apple Messages for Business and RCS.
 You can even extend traditional SMS with rich messages using solutions like Pages.
 There are so many options; the sky seems to be the limit.

 New messaging channels appear every day and each channel has its own characteristics.
 Different channels have different features, different regulations, they are governed by different legislation, use different keys to reach a specific phone.
 Some require you to pass a validation process while others are open to use for everyone.
 You can’t possibly invest in all channels that are out there.
 If you want to reach your (future) customers, you need to cater your solution specifically for your target audience.

 One of the biggest challenges in mobile marketing nowadays, is getting your message across to the right person at the right time.
 If you want your audience to notice your message and register it, you’d better make sure the message is relevant to the recipient and is delivered via the channel the recipient prefers.
 Just sending loads of emails is not sufficient anymore.

 The chosen channel should be able to carry the information you want to share.
 Will text suffice, or do you need images and videos as well?
 Do you want to provide navigational directions?
 Are you sending one-off messages or are you broadcasting huge personalized campaigns?
 Do you want to start an in-channel conversation with your recipients?
 And would you like to even close a deal and perform a payment transaction without the end-user having to leave the conversation?
 The final and inarguably most important factor is whether your intended recipient is reachable via the channel.